OOPS-ORG-PHP/mod_screwim/README.md

 To solve this problem, ***mod_screwim*** will return to the Zend compiler without checking the Magic key if the screwim.enable option is not enabled.

-<u>Therefore, it is best to minimize the encryption as much as possible, and it is recommended to include it in php after encrypting only certain functions.</u>
+***Therefore, it is best to minimize the encryption as much as possible, and it is recommended to include it in php after encrypting only certain functions***.

 Here is how to use the screwim.enable option:

-### 1. PHP configuration
+### 1. PHP configuration file

 ```ini
 screwim.enable = 1
 ```

-It is not recommended because it causes performance degradation when processing unencrypted php scripts.
+Add the above settings to the PHP configuration file(***php.ini*** and so on).
+It is not recommended because it causes ***performance degradation*** when processing unencrypted php scripts.

+Use this setting if there are not many connections or if there is sufficient resources.

+In the CLI environment, if you can use the CLI configuration file separately from the apache module or FPM, it is recommended to add the above settings to php.ini.

 ### 2. mod_php (Apache module) envionment